vladp/CppOrm/README.md

 ^  - 'comma'
 etc

 *  Supports Serialization!
-Finally declare once -- use everywhere in C++ Using boost serialization library.
+Using boost serialization library.
 Therefore you can read the data from the database serialize it to disk, read it back from disk, and insert it into the database (see example below) using any of the boost serializers (xml, text, binary).

 You do not need to use 'database' to just use the serialization.
-However all the stuff is now commingled into one header file -- so database supports will need to be compiled in for now
+However, all the stuff is now commingled into one header file -- so database supports will need to be compiled in for now

 * relies on well tested C++ [OTL](http://otl.sourceforge.net/otl3_intro.htm) library (developed and maintained by Sergey Kuchin for over 24 years)